 There is one more option for unlocking.
 Choose the Format option from the Cells group of the Home tab.

-More Ways to Enable Excel Sheet for Editing
+Alternative Approaches to Unlock Excel Sheet for Editing

 Sometimes, it happens that the Excel sheet is not locked, but still, you cannot edit anything in it.
 In the following section, we will discuss the probable solution along with the reasons for causing such problems.